These eco-friendly cardboard tube seed starting pots began their life in a gift wrapping roll.

 How easy is that?
 That is all there is to it to make these eco-friendly cardboard tube seed starters!

 Just fill the little pots with seed starting soil, add some seeds and place the pots in an old recycled plant tray, or even on a flat plate, and water well.
-The cardboard tubes will get softer as you wait for the seeds to grow, but still hold up well.
-You won’t need them long.

 In about a week, the little seedlings will have started to grow, and you can thin them to the strongest one.
 I used old Popsicle sticks to label the seeds.